Mihir K. Roy: Post-Independence

 Roy was selected to be the commissioning commanding officer of INAS 310, nicknamed the Cobras.
 The squadron was commissioned on 21 March 1961 by the Indian Ambassador to France, Ali Yavar Jung in Hyères, France, on board the French aircraft carrier Arromanches.
 After the commissioning, Roy led the squadron in work-up and trials with the French Navy.
 In May, under him, the squadron embarked on the Vikrant in Toulon, France.
 In August, INAS 300 also embarked in the English Channel.
 The squadrons were embarked on the carrier on its way home to India.
 Vikrant called on multiple ports on the way like Alexandria, Port Said and Aden, with INS Rajput (D141) as escort.
 On 3 November, Vikrant reached home waters, off Bombay, where the two squadrons disembarked.
 Roy then took the squadron to INS Garuda in Cochin.
 He was in command till March 1962.

 In April 1964, Roy was selected to attend the Defence Services Staff College, Wellington, and was promoted substantive commander on 30 June.
 After completing the course, he was appointed Captain 22nd Destroyer squadron as well as the commanding officer of the lead destroyer of the squadron, INS Godavari (D92).
 Apart from the Godavari, the squadron consisted of INS Gomati (D93) and INS Ganga (D94).
 On 8 August 1966, Roy took command of the Naval air station INS Garuda.
 He commanded the station for three years, until August 1969.
 He was promoted to the substantive rank of Captain during this tenure, on 30 June 1969.
 Roy was then appointed Captain 16th Frigate squadron and the commanding officer of the lead frigate of the squadron, INS Brahmaputra.
 The squadron consisted of her sister ships INS Betwa (F139) and INS Beas (F137).
 In March 1970, Admiral Sardarilal Mathradas Nanda took over as the eighth Chief of the Naval Staff.
-Shortly thereafter, he picked Roy to be the next Director Naval Intelligence (DNI) at Naval HQ.
+Shortly thereafter, he picked Roy to be the next Director of Naval Intelligence (DNI) at Naval HQ.
 The naval intelligence directorate he headed had four wings and around 120 officers and men.